POLearn/victionary-everything-about-viction/content/03_vrc_25/04_interacting_using_viem/README.md

 import { contract } from './contract'

 await walletClient.writeContract({
   address: contract,
   abi: vrc25Abi,
   functionName: 'mint',
   args: ["0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045", 69420],
-})
+});
 ```

-With all this, integration with Viem and Viction can integrated in React-based or web base DApp is a powerful way to interact with Viction network.
-It allows developers every simple setup and low build size whilst efficienct for perform actions like read and writing smart contracts.
-With just a few lines of code, you can connect your app to the blockchain and use the contract’s ABIs to interact with it.
-Viem makes it simple to build a Web3 DApp that’s interactive and responsive.
-This setup helps create smooth user experiences, whether you’re working with tokens or any other smart contract functionality, all within a React app!
+This code sends a transaction to the VRC25 contract, instructing it to mint 69420 tokens and send them to the specified address.

+Viem provides a user-friendly and efficient way to interact with Viction and its smart contracts.
+By following these steps, you can seamlessly connect to the blockchain, read data, and execute transactions with ease.
+This empowers you to build innovative applications on the Viction network, all while benefiting from the streamlined transaction experience offered by the VRC25 standard.